 Vichy Dercos Anti-Dandruff Sensitive Shampoo

-Vichy is a cosmetics company of some repute in the world of female skin care and not in the world of shampoos.
+Vichy is a cosmetics company of some repute in the world of female skincare and not in the world of shampoos.
 However, this sensitive skin dandruff shampoo is simply outstanding.

 The shampoo is sulfate-free, paraben-free, and colorant free but contains a combination of Piroctone Olamine and Salycic Acid to control dandruff.
 Piroctone Olamine is an anti-fungal ingredient that, in recent studies, has been shown to be more effective than the far more established Zinc Pyrithione when used in combination with Salicylic Acid.[9]